 Type 3A Hair

 Type 3A hair has large, loose curls that tend to be about an inch in width.
 Some areas tend to become flatter as the days go, especially the ones close to the nape of your neck.
-To preserve the texture as long as possible, it’s important to protect your curly hair when sleeping by using a bonnet or a silk pillowcase.
+To preserve the texture as long as possible, it’s important to protect your curly hair when sleeping by using a bonnet, satin scarf, or a satin pillowcase.

 Type 3B Hair

 3B hair has a tighter corkscrew pattern that tends to be around the width of your little finger.
-Definition is key to enhance this curly hair pattern, so working with stronger hold styling products like gels can help keep your curls springy and bouncy for longer.
+Definition is key to enhancing this curly hair pattern, so working with stronger-hold styling products like gels can help keep your curls springy and bouncy for longer.

 Type 3C Hair